Fast, not so furious? Europe wrestles with electric scooters

 In the meantime, cities have adopted a hodge-podge of restrictions.

 Helmets are only mandatory in Madrid for those under 16.
-Yet they are compulsory for everyone in Barcelona, where a 92-year-old died after she was run over by an electric scooter last year.
+Yet they are compulsory for everyone in Barcelona, where a 92-year-old died after she was run over by an electric scooter.
 The rider was investigated for involuntary homicide but was ultimately only fined because of the lack of regulations.

 Seville last week joined the scooter ride-sharing frenzy, but the southern city's rental operator is testing a way to self-restrict rides to and from designated private parking spots.